Bhavana1715/Zepto-Sales-Nutrition--Does-Fat-Content-Influence-Buying-Behavior/README.md

 + As part of its growth strategy, Zepto aims to optimize product offerings by analyzing consumer preferences based on various product attributes, including fat content in food products.

-+ To drive better sales and improve customer experience, the company seeks data-driven insights into how fat content influences purchasing behavior.

 + The goal is to provide actionable recommendations that enhance product selection, pricing strategies, and marketing efforts for different fat-content categories, ultimately boosting overall sales and customer retention.